 Green-Eyed Monster: Possibly.
 One of the reasons he gave for turning heel was that he was sick of living in John Cena's shadow.

-Muscles Are Meaningful: Used in kayfabe, but averted in real life, in spite of his defined physique he's got problems lifting up guys like Tensai.
+Muscles Are Meaningful: Used in kayfabe, but averted in real life, in spite of his defined physique he's got problems lifting up guys like Tensai (though it should be noted that Tensai dead weighted him on one occasion, and he succeeded in an attempt before and after this incident).
 He'd also lost an armwrestling match against the much smaller Daniel Puder back in Tough Enough 4.

 Punch!
 Punch!
 Punch!
 Uh Oh...: A not uncommon spot in his matches is for his opponent to try and kick him, only for him to catch their foot leaving them open for one of his signature lariats.